dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeSet.rst

     .. _dicomDescription:

     dicomDescription_"
     "Attribute Set Type",string,"Specifies if this Attribute Set is used by Query Parameter 'comparefield' of DIFF-RS or by Query Parameter 'includefields' of WADO-RS requests.
-Enumerated values: DIFF_RS or WADO_RS","
+Enumerated values: DIFF_RS, WADO_RS or LEADING_CFIND_SCP","
     .. _dcmAttributeSetType:

     dcmAttributeSetType_"